maboa/MDN/adaptive-and-live-streaming-setup.md

 Other reasons to use LIVE profile over Ondemand for VOD content may be:

 1. Your client or server does not support range requests
-2. Your server/CDN cannot cache range requests efficiently
+2. Your server cannot cache range requests efficiently
-3. Your server/CDN cannot prefetch range requests efficiently
+3. Your server cannot prefetch range requests efficiently
 4. The SIDX* is large and having to load it first slows down startup a little
 5. You want to use the original files for both DASH and other forms of delivery (such as [Microsoft Smooth Streaming](http://www.microsoft.com/silverlight/smoothstreaming/)) as a transition strategy
 6. You can use the same media files for both live transmission and VOD at a later stage